The Prince of Wales and the Duchess of Cornwall are visiting Hull as the city continues to celebrate its tenure as the UK City of Culture 2017.

 Charles will also visit the Holy Trinity Church to see its ongoing regeneration project before moving on to watch a rehearsal of The Hypocrite - a co-production between the Royal Shakespeare Company, Hull Truck Theatre and Hull 201 starring Caroline Quentin and Mark Addy.

-The rehearsal will be the first to take place at Holy Apostles Church, which has been bought as a community performance space for various projects throughout Hull's year as UK City of Culture.
+The rehearsal will be the first to take place at the Holy Apostles Church, which has been bought as a community performance space for various projects throughout Hull's year as UK City of Culture.

 The Hypocrite, by Richard Bean, opens at Hull Truck Theatre in March and will then transfer to the Royal Shakespeare Company's Swan Theatre in Stratford-upon-Avon.